CALL FOR NOMINATIONS

 - 4 Leadership Conversations where fellows connect with nonprofit sector and government leaders.

-Nominations are open to a current mid-career professionals of an organization that has received a grant within the last three years from The New York Community Trust, the Westchester Community Foundation, or the Long Island Community Foundation.
+Nominations are open to mid-career professionals of an organization that has received a grant within the last three years from The New York Community Trust, the Westchester Community Foundation, or the Long Island Community Foundation.

 The chief executive officer or executive director of the grantee organization must nominate an exceptional individual who has demonstrated managerial and/or leadership talent and has had at least a minimum of three years of managerial experience for acceptance into the program.